 People and languages

 Almost one third or the Inari citizens are Sámi.
 Inari is Finland’s largest municipality by land mass, but total population consists of less than 7000 souls.
-That is less than 1/2 person per square kilometre!
+That is less than 1/2 person per square kilometer!

 The total population of Inari municipality is 6 899 (in 2019).
 The main human settlements are Inari, Ivalo and Saariselkä.
-Two thirds of the population of Inari municipality live in the village of Ivalo, and Ivalo is also the administrative centre of the municipality of Inari.
-Inari village is the centre of Sámi culture.
+Two thirds of the population of Inari municipality live in the village of Ivalo, and Ivalo is also the administrative center of the municipality of Inari.
+Inari village is the center of Sámi culture.
 Saariselkä the main tourist resort, so many international and seasonal workers live in Saariselkä area.

 In the municipality, three different Sámi languages are officially used side by side with Finnish language: they are North Sámi, Inari Sámi and Skolt Sámi languages.
 The Sámi languages belongs, like Finnish and Estonian, to the Uralic language family.
 North Sámi is the most widely spoken of these languages.
 In Finland, North Sámi is spoken by approximately 2 000 people.
 Inari Sámi is spoken exclusively in Finland.

-Sámi - the indigenious people of Inari
+Sámi - the indigenous people of Inari

 The Sámi people are the indigenous people of Inari, and matter of fact, most of Northern Europe.
 As indigenous people, the Sámi have the right to maintain and nurture their language, culture and traditional ways of life.
 The Sámi have their own parliament governing, among others, matters of language and culture.
 The total Sámi population in Norway, Sweden, Finland and Russia is estimated to be about 75.000, from which about 10.000 live in Finland.